Ronaldo misses second Al-Nassr game amid reported discontent with club

 Meanwhile, Al-Nassr CEO Jose Semedo has declined to comment on Ronaldo’s absence.

-Ronaldo is not injured, ill or out of favour with Jesus, ESPN reported.
+Ronaldo is not injured, ill or out of favour with manager Jorge Jesus, ESPN reported.
 Neither does he intend to leave Al-Nassr, who signed him to a lucrative two-year contract extension in June 2025.

-According to CBS Sports, senior club officials understand Ronaldo’s vexation with the PIF, the Saudi Arabian sovereign wealth fund that owns Al-Nassr, Al – Hilal and two other Pro League sides.
+According to CBS Sports, senior club officials understand Ronaldo’s vexation with the PIF, the Saudi Arabian sovereign wealth fund that owns Al-Nassr, Al-Hilal and two other Pro League sides.

 Ronaldo has scored 17 goals for the club this season.